ISISComputingGroup/ibex_developers_manual/OxfordInstrumentsIPS.md

 ### Magnet won't go to field - sweep rate readback is zero

 Set the magnet to a non-zero sweep rate (you will need to be in manager mode to do this).
-If unsure of suitable sweep rates consult the instrument scientists or cryogenics.
-The IPS itself will limit the sweep rate to safe values in hardware.
+Maximum permissible sweep rates are listed in the table above.
+If unsure, consult the instrument scientists or cryogenics.
+The IPS itself should limit the sweep rate to safe values in hardware.

 ### Magnet won't respond to any setpoints

-Check remote mode in enabled.
+Check remote mode is enabled.

 ### Magnet system status reports something other than "normal" - e.g. "quenched" or "fault"

 This indicates a hardware fault.
-Inform instrument scientists that the magnet has a problem and has likely gone to zero field (even if it still claims to be producing a field).
+Inform instrument scientists that the magnet has a problem and has likely gone to zero field (even if the IPS still claims to be producing a non-zero field).
 Consult cryogenics for help.